diegotyner/Vault-Deployment/content/Reading/Reading/Protecting-the-Fetal-Brain-from-Maternal-Stress-During-Pregnancy.md

 2) How to adress through policy

 #### Mechanisms
 1) Maternal stress hormones - ie cortisol among others.
-They mention that a review study doubts cortisol is the mechanism
+They mention that a review study doubts cortisol is the mechanism, other stress hormones could still be factors
 2) Placenta - They mention that maternal stress may alter the function of the placenta
 3) Epigenetics - stress can impact gene expression in multiple places, includng the fetal brain and placenta.
 4) Changed health behaviors - Stressed mothers might have impacted health (less sleep, eat unhealthy, exercise less)
 5) Postnatal parenting - For a variety of reasons, stressed mothers might provide poorer parenting (mental health issues, depressed mothers responding less to happy infant faces, misreading infant signals...)
+Direct: hormones & epigentics
+Indirect: health behavior & parenting

 #### Policy
 1) Screen for maternal mental health